Halloween events for all ages in this list

 Nightmare on Block Street -- Through Oct.
 31 with a special Halloween-themed menu and horror-themed pinball machines at Pinpoint, 23 North Block Ave. in Fayetteville. nightmareonblockstreet.com.

 Pumpkin Pageant -- Bring carved jack-o-lanterns to build a collaborative community display of pumpkin artistry, 5-7 p.m.
 Nov.
 2, Lower Ramble in Fayetteville.
-Afterwards, the city will collect the pumpkins for composting.
+Afterward, the city will collect the pumpkins for composting.

 -- Monica Hooper